codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on.md

 Using federated SSO significantly simplifies cross-domain user management as follows:

-  - You use your corporate credentials to access Codefresh.That means you can access all your systems with one password.
+  - You use your corporate credentials to access Codefresh.
+That means you can access all your systems with one password.
   - There is no need to migrate identity information or consolidate between the two security domains.
   - Corporate credentials aren't exposed to the SaaS provider.